 Let's take a look at some of the features of each Windows 10 edition (this is just an overview of some of the benefits to using Windows 10).
-Table 1.1 shows each edition and what some of the "core experiences" are for those editions.
+Table 1.1 shows some of the "core experiences" for each edition.